kylefernandadams/jruby-cmis/README.md

 A CMIS repository may have zero or more renditions for a document or folder in addition to the document's content stream.
 At present the CMIS specification only allows renditions to be read.
 There are no facilities to create, update or delete renditions.
 Renditions are of a specific version of the document and may differ between document versions.
 Each rendition consists of a set of rendition attributes and a rendition stream.
 Rendition attributes are not object properties, and are not queryable.
 Renditions can be retrieved using the getRenditions service.

-The following code example checks if this repository supports renditions.
-It then scans the object tree starting from the root folder for a document object that has renditions associated with it.
-It then gets the document again using an OperationContext to retrieve all renditions of a particular type.

 ```ruby
 puts "Rendition support: " + @session.repository_info.capabilities.renditions_capability.to_s